deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 If you retrieve data from the database or API, it's important to validate it to ensure it meets expectations.

-Since DFF extensively leverages pydantic, you can resort to the validation tools of this feature-rich library.
+Since Chatsky extensively leverages pydantic, you can resort to the validation tools of this feature-rich library.
 For instance, given that each processing routine is a callback, you can use tools like pydantic's `validate_call` to ensure that the returned values match the function signature.
 Error handling logic can also be incorporated into these callbacks.